qw3rtty/neix/README.md

 # crss
 Lightweight RSS-Feed reader written in C.

+Work in progress...